BryanHogan/bryanhogan/src/pages/ideas.md

 layout: ../layouts/SimpleMdLayout.astro
 title: Ideas - Bryan Hogan
 description: My (project) ideas, things I'd love if they'd exist, and what I want to work on.
-h1: Ideas
+overline: Ideas
-subtitle: Things I'd love if they'd exist & what I want to work on.
+heading: Things I'd love if they'd exist & what I want to work on.
 ---

 <h2 class="text-align-center">Ideas of mine</h2>